patrickbucher/learning-rust/diary.md

+# Day 100 (2024-07-02)

+I worked through most of chapter 12, but then finished readig the book without doing the exercises.
+I also archived the repository.
+Conclusion from _Rust Servers, Services, and Apps_ (RSSA): The books shows how to build a basic web application using the actix framework with sqlx, but the same would have been possible on 100 pages instead of 300.

+On towards more challenging topics: Algorithms.

 # Day 99 (2024-07-01)

 I worked through chapter 11 of the RSSA book, which just opens a new loose end: